Sunday league football in England: 21st century: diversity of clubs and social media rise

-Along with the bolstering of their squads has come the rise of the popularity of English Sunday league clubs who not only operate on higher standards with many of them recording their matches but also seem to have a great amount of following on social media and YouTube and some great examples are Baiteze (40k subscribers), Rebel FC (110k subscribers), Hashtag United (476k subscribers), and SE Dons (241k subscribers) who also signed former Arsenal player, Zak Ansah and ex-Cyprus U-21 international Jack Sammoutis.
+Along with the bolstering of their squads has come the rise of the popularity of English Sunday league clubs who not only operate on higher standards with many of them recording their matches but also seem to have a decent following on social media and YouTube and some examples are Baiteze (40k subscribers), Rebel FC (110k subscribers), Hashtag United (476k subscribers), and SE Dons (241k subscribers) who also signed former Arsenal player, Zak Ansah and ex-Cyprus U-21 international Jack Sammoutis.

 Structure

 Most of the Sunday leagues have named their first tier as the Premier Division while the Division One was previously considered the top level.
 Some leagues had even 10 divisions overall in the past (like the Wolverhampton & District in the 1950), while most of them they had up to 8.
 In the recent years 5 divisions is the most common number, though some Sunday leagues consist of just 2.
 All the divisions are bound together by the principle of promotion and relegation.
 A certain number of the most successful clubs in each division can rise to a higher division, whilst those that finish the season at the bottom of their league can find themselves sinking down a level.

 The Sunday leagues are not officially part of the English football league system, but are recognised at various levels by county football associations.
 They are eligible to enter County Sunday cup competitions (league cups, cups, charity cups etc.) and the FA Sunday Cup.
 Sunday clubs may, if they feel they meet the appropriate standard of play and have suitable facilities, apply to join a Saturday league and join the National League.